 Every insurer works out the cost of health insurance premiums in a slightly different way – but overall, there are four things that make prices a little higher when it’s time to renew.
 They are, in no particular order: inflation, claims, age, and something called medical inflation.
 Below, we’ll tell you all about each one and explain why they lead to your premium going up.

 If you’ve taken out a private medical insurance policy but haven’t made a claim, when it’s time to renew it you might get a No Claim Discount.
 This would usually make the price of your premium a little lower.
-On the other hand, if you have made a claim during your policy term, your premium might be a little bit higher instead.
+On the other hand, if you have made a claim during your policy term, your premium might be higher instead.
 This isn’t always the case though, as every insurer out there does things slightly differently when it comes to a No Claim Discount.

 Every insurer takes age into account in a slightly different way.
 Some use age bands, which means everyone who’s aged between 40-50 is in one age band, and 70-80 another age band, and so on.
 This means that as you get older and move from one age band to the next, the price of your premiums is likely to go up.
 Some insurers also raise the age-related part of your premium every year, so it happens more gradually rather than a big jump from one age band to another.